Manzanita Lake Tahoe Restaurant Review, Lake Tahoe

 Pans:

 Manzanita Lake Tahoe had very good service with the manager almost coming over too many times to check on us.
-We did have to ask for water refills.
 This is definitely the best restaurant in the area with prices in line for this caliber of establishment.
 Nearby places like North Tahoe’s Sunnyside fit in the same price range.
 Many times you pay a premium for a meal at a touristy spot and get so-so food, not so at Manzanita.
 We have no problem recommending Manzanita for anyone visiting this area.
 Good Wine selection with high markup.
 Wines by the glass from $8, bottles from $32.
 Kid’s Menu available.

 Save money by visiting Manzanita for lunch or eating off the lower cost bar menu.
-Baxter’s in Northstar’s nearby Village is also a very fine restaurant.
+Moody’s in Truckee is also a very fine restaurant.

 Leave a Reply